anthony-tresontani/methodic-python/plan.rst

 How do I write feature X?
 No idea, but the first step is test_feature_X.
 All the benefits has already been fully describe on all books explaining deeply the method.
 From "you write clean code and best design" to "you'll be healthier".
 But all these great rewards to use this great approache rely on a static typed language.
 And mostly Java.
 Well, as a dynamic typed developer, you can expect even more.
 Expect it, then it's more.

 As a python developer, you know how dense this language can be, in features by line of code or in bugs.
 No compiler to remove basic issues, not even mistyping variable name.
 What about object not implementing the protocol?
 Which protocol?
-No even a way to specify why expect a protocol.
+Not even a way to specify which protocol you expect.

 Then you will win:
   - All the basic TDD benefits.(already a long list)